 Just like drivers of passenger vehicles, big rig truckers can speed and drive recklessly.
 These types of negligent driving are dangerous no matter the type of vehicle, but the consequences can be much more devastating when truckers drive carelessly.

 If you or someone you love was wrongfully injured in a commercial truck accident, please don't hesitate to contact our firm.
-The Los Angeles truck accident attorneys at The Law Offices of Gerald L. Marcus are experienced when it comes to handling big insurance companies and corporations.
+The Los Angeles truck accident lawyers at The Law Offices of Gerald L. Marcus are experienced when it comes to handling big insurance companies and corporations.
 We'll help you stand up against the opposition to get you the money you deserve.
 Call today for your free consultation.